ahjolsenbics/EvanySeg/README.md

 <img src="./utils/readme_img/workflow.png">

-## Citing Us

-If you're interested in learning more about EvanySeg, we would appreciate your references to [our paper](https://anonymous.4open.science/r/ES-5BA5).

 ## Dataset
 The EvanySeg model was trained based on 2D images, accompanied by object-level ground truth masks.
 Segmentation predictions for training the EvanySeg model were generated using SAM, MedSAM, and SAM-Med2D.